-- 1. Motor is overheating and tripping out on internal overload protector ...

-- a.
-Motor air vents clogged with lint.

-- b.
-Low voltage to motor.

-- c.
-Failed motor.
+- 1. Motor is overheating and tripping out on internal overload protector ... - a.
+Motor air vents clogged with lint. - b.
+Low voltage to motor. - c.
+Failed motor. - d.
+Tumbler (basket) is binding...check for an obstruction. - e.
+Failed idler bearings or tumbler bearings.

-- d.
-Low voltage to motor.

-- e.
-Failed idler bearing(s) or tumbler bearing(s).